 Development throughout the Coeur d’Alene Basin has been dramatic in recent years and it now features multiple resorts, an ever-increasing number of homes, and an influx of new residents.

-As a result of historical mining activity in the Silver Valley, millions of tons of metals contaminated sediments (e.g., zinc, lead, and cadmium) are present on the lake bottom.
-Other human activities around the basin, such as logging, farming, and home building, contribute sediments and nutrients (phosphorus and nitrogen) into the lake, often as a result of natural events such as snow, rain, and floods.
+The area is also home to historical mining activity and millions of tons of metals sediments (e.g., zinc, lead, and cadmium) are present on the lake bottom.
+Other land use activities such as logging, farming, and construction, contribute sediments and nutrients (phosphorus and nitrogen) into the lake, often due to run off events such as precipitation and floods.

 2009 Lake Management Plan

-In an effort to address the many issues facing Coeur d’Alene Lake, the Coeur d’Alene Tribe (Tribe) and DEQ collaboratively developed the 2009 Lake Management Plan (LMP) with the goal: to protect and improve lake water quality by limiting basin-wide nutrient inputs that impair lake water quality conditions, which in turn influence the solubility of mining-related metals contamination contained in lake sediments.
-The United States Environmental Protection Agency (EPA) assisted the Tribe and DEQ in developing the LMP by convening and participating in an Alternative Dispute Resolution (ADR) process.
+In an effort to address the many issues facing Coeur d’Alene Lake, the Coeur d’Alene Tribe (Tribe) and DEQ collaboratively developed the 2009 Lake Management Plan (LMP).
+The goal is to protect and improve lake water quality by limiting basin-wide nutrient inputs that impair lake water quality conditions, which in turn influence the solubility of mining-related metals contamination contained in lake sediments.

 The 2009 LMP encompasses the entire Coeur d’Alene Lake Basin and addresses key influences on water quality.
 The scope is intended to follow natural boundaries, maximize available resources to benefit water quality, and promote integrated solutions that address nutrient and sediment loading activities around the lake, in upland areas, and along tributary streams and rivers.